flawnson/Fulcrum-Gateway/README.md

 Finally, run:
 `npx prisma db push`
-and Prisma should push the prisma schemas to the PostgreSQL database and populate tables.
+and Prisma should push the prisma schemas to the PostgreSQL database and create the necessary tables.

+To populate the database with initial test data:
+`npx prisma db seed` which will run fulcrum_gateway/prisma/seed.ts

 ## Git structure
 I use 4 branches to work: